 If you have a wood deck, then there is a good chance you have or need to stain it to prolong its life and keep it looking great.
 There are plenty of choices when it comes to the types of finishes you can apply.

 For this article I am going to focus on oil-based stains and why those are my products of choice.

-- After it is clean make any repairs, replace damaged boards and so on.
+After it is clean make any repairs, replace damaged boards and so on.

-- This is the most important step that most do not complete.
+This is the most important step that most do not complete.
 You need to sand the deck, especially the horizontal boards.
 Wood as it ages can get what is called a “wood sheen” a constriction of the fibers that makes the wood look shiny especially when wet.
-Sanding will open those fibers so that the new stain will be absorbed.
+Sanding will open the fibers so that the new stain will be absorbed.